Irene Dunne: Relationships

-At a New York, Biltmore Hotel supper party in 1924, Dunne met Northampton, Massachusetts-born dentist Francis Griffin.
+At a New York, Biltmore Hotel supper party in 1924, Dunne met Northampton, Massachusetts-born dentist Francis Griffin (born December 24, 1883).
 According to Dunne, he preferred being a bachelor, yet tried everything he could to meet her.
 To her frustration, he did not telephone her until over a month later, but the relationship strengthened and they married in Manhattan on July 13, 1927.
 They had constantly argued about the state of their careers if they ever got married, with Dunne agreeing to consider theater retirement sometime in the future and Griffin agreeing to support Dunne's acting.
 Griffin later explained: "I didn't like the moral tone of show business. [...]
 Then Ziegfeld signed her for Show Boat and it looked like she was due for big things.
 Next came Hollywood and [she] was catapulted to the top.
 Then I didn't feel I could ask her to drop her career.
 [I] really didn't think marriage and the stage were compatible but we loved each other and we were both determined to make our marriage work."